KoldBrewEd/broadcaster/README.md

     amplify add hosting
     ```

     from the project's root folder and follow the prompts to create an S3 bucket (DEV) and/or a CloudFront distribution (PROD).
-More info on the [Amplify CLI docs](https://aws-amplify.github.io/docs/cli/hosting?sdk=js)
+More info on the [Amplify CLI docs](https://aws-amplify.github.io/docs/cli/hosting?sdk=js).
 7. Build, deploy, upload and publish the application with a single command:

    ```bash
    amplify publish
    ```

+Access the app from multiple devices or send the S3/CloudFront link to friends to test Serverless GraphQL real-time subscriptions